TheAgilityCollective/DNA/_docs/how-theagilitycollective-works.md

 We measure:

 -   How happy we are (see [Happiness Index](happiness-index.html))
--   How happy our customers are.
+-   How happy our customers are

 How do we finance the home?
 ---------------------------